PickNikRobotics/beta_moveit_website/team/team.md

                     <h3>Guilherme Sartori Natal, PhD</h3>
                 </a>
                 <div class="team-position">Controls Engineer</div>
-                <p>PhD Robotics at LIRMM/France and two Post-Docs: KU Leuven/Belgium and ITA/Brazil.
+                <p>PhD in Robotics at LIRMM/France and two Post-Docs: KU Leuven/Belgium and ITA/Brazil.
 Specialist in advanced control of robots/nonlinear systems.
 During his PhD, Guilherme implemented an adaptive controller on the World's fastest robot (able to reach more than 100G of acceleration), which granted him a nomination for the IEEE ICRA'12 Best Automation Paper Award.
 At KU Leuven, he implemented control improvements on the PR2 robot, from Willow Garage, using a state observer to improve its joint velocity estimations.
 At ITA, he worked on the control of a robotic flight simulator and on 3D simulations of new robotic structures.
                 </p>
                 <span class="show-more-team">Read More</span>
             </div>